urtak/urtak-wordpress/readme.txt

 == Installation ==

-TODO Sascha

-After installing the plugin from the WordPress Plugin Directory, proceed to activate the plugin.
-Just enter your email address, if you are a new user, we will sign you up automatically and generate an API key for you.
-If you already have an account we will help you retrieve your key.
-Hit "Let's Get Started" and you are ready to go.

-= Settings =

-TODO Sascha

-Settings can be modified at any time at the Urtak Configuration page, just click "Toggle Advanced Options" to see them.
-By default, an Urtak will be created whenever a user visits your page.
-It is loaded in the background and will not slow your page down.
-If you prefer, you can opt out, and an Urtak will only be created when you kick off the conversation by asking a question in the Post interface.
-The Urtak widget appears underneath your content, but you can opt to place it on your page manually.
-Questions will be automatically approved by community moderation, which prevents manual moderation of each user-submitted question.
-If you deselect this option, an e-mail will be sent each time a question is submitted and you must approve or reject it manually.
+After installing the plugin from the WordPress Plugin Directory, a banner will show up asking you to log in or sign up.
+If you have an account just log in and choose which of your existing sites you would like to use.
+If you're signing up Urtak will automatically create a publication.
+In both cases the plugin will also automatically fill in the domain field, which should be the URL of the domain on which your WordPress site is running.
+If you are using the same Urtak site on multiple domains you can add them separated by a comma.
+Don't forget to hit the save changes button at the bottom if you change any of the settings.
+And you're ready to go.

 = Using the Plugin =

-TODO Sascha

-When you create a new post, a new Urtak is automatically generated that can be moderated at anytime within the Post interface.
-It is simple to get started.
-Simply enter a few questions into the question box and you are ready to go.
-The more questions your audience answers, the better insight you get and you can keep them answering by making each question simple, but entertaining.
-Return to the Edit Post interface at anytime to moderate questions by approving, rejecting or marking them as spam.
+On the post edit page you'll find a new console from which you can easily add, approve, reject or archive, your Urtak questions.
+Each post has an Urtak associated with it and each Urtak consists of a set of questions.
+These questions are served to the user in a random order.
+A user also has to answer the current question to get a new one.
+Answering questions does not to be signed up but to ask a question a user needs to sign up.
+You as the publisher will also receive an email report with usage stats.
 To view results, either visit the widget on your published page or your dashboard on Urtak.com where all of your data is stored and organized.

 For more information on settings and features, [visit the Frequently Asked Questions](http://about.urtak.com/faq).

 == Screenshots ==

-TODO Sascha

 1. Screenshot The Urtak Widget.
 2. Screenshot The Post edit page with Urtak admin console.
 You can easily add, archive and reject questions from here.